walnuthq/madara-docs/docs/quickstart/use_appchain.md

 - Blockchain
 - Core contract

 We will demonstrate how you can query these services to see the status of your Appchain.
+Note that it may take a few minutes for the Appchain to start gathering data to display.

 ## MongoDb